Best Music Studios in Santa Monica (2026 Guide)

 Clear Lake Audio

-$$$ Hourly 📍 North Hollywood 🎛 SSL Console
+$$$ Hourly 📍 North Hollywood 🎛 Trident Series 80b Console

-Clear Lake Audio is a respected commercial studio in North Hollywood known for its SSL console and spacious live room.
-It has been a go-to facility for bands and producers who want a classic analog-meets-digital workflow.
+Clear Lake Audio is a respected commercial studio in North Hollywood known for its Trident Series 80b console (Studio A) and spacious live room.
+It has been a go-to facility for bands and producers who want a classic analog workflow.
 The engineering staff is experienced, and the room sounds great for tracking drums, guitars, and full-band sessions.

 The main issue for Santa Monica-based musicians is geography.
 North Hollywood is on the other side of the city — even in good traffic, you are looking at 45 minutes to an hour each way.
-At $100 to $200 per hour, the time and cost of commuting adds a hidden tax to every session.
+The time and cost of commuting adds a hidden tax to every session.
 For producers who live on the Westside, Clear Lake is a hike that only makes sense for specific projects.

 Pros